AlirezaRoshanzamir/continuous-delivery-course/10-automated-acceptance-testing/presentation.md

 <img src="assets/acceptance-tests-layers.png" height="300px">

-Test implementations that refer directly to the application’s API or UI are brittle, and even small changes to the UI will immediately break all the tests referring to the changed UI element.
+Test implementations that refer directly to the application's API or UI are brittle, and even small changes to the UI will immediately break all the tests referring to the changed UI element.
 Such tests are often the output of record-and-playback-style test automation products, which is one of the main reasons automated acceptance tests are perceived as expensive.

 ------
 ### Testing against the GUI